windmill-labs/windmilldocs/docs/reference/index.md

 there are some cases that are handled specifically, so-called "rich results".
 They are based on the format of the result.

+This feature is useful if you want to display an image, a gif or a file instead of the the JSON of it.

 If the result is an object/dict with a single key (except for `approval`, which needs 3), you can leverage the following rich results: